MeningococcemiaMeningococcal septicemia; Meningococcal blood poisoning; Meningococcal bacteremia

 Go to the emergency room immediately if you have symptoms of meningococcemia.
-Call your doctor if you have been around someone with the disease.
+Call your provider if you have been around someone with the disease.

-Preventive antibiotics for family members and contacts are often recommended.
-Speak with your health care provider about this option.
+Preventive antibiotics for family members and other close contacts are often recommended.
+Speak with your provider about this option.

-A vaccine that covers some -- but not all -- strains of meningococcus is recommended for children age 11 or 12.
+A vaccine that covers some, but not all, strains of meningococcus is recommended for children age 11 or 12.
 A booster is given at age 16.
 Unvaccinated college students who live in dormitories should also consider receiving this vaccine.
 It should be given a few weeks before they first move into the dorm.
-Talk to your doctor about the appropriate use of this vaccine.
+Talk to your provider about this vaccine.

-Apicella MA.
+Stephens DS, Apicella MA.
 Neisseria meningitidis.
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 211.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition .
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 213.

 Reviewed By: Arnold Lentnek, MD, Infectious Diseases Medical Practice of NY and Clinical Research Centers of CT.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.